|

 Once installed in your project and subjected to freely moving air and the sun, the same effect occurs.
 Shrinkage of deck boards can be excessive, in both length and width, and twisting can loosen railings and floor boards.
 Railings can become cracked and splintery, making them uncomfortable to use.

-Applying a preservative slows drying, so less shrinkage occurs and the surface of the wood remains smoother longer.
-The preservative should be applied immediately upon completion of the project.
+Applying a preservative slows drying and inhibits shrinkage and helps maintain a smoother surface to the wood.
+The sun takes no prisoners and even pressure treated wood needs protection from it.
+Remember, the preservative protects the wood from mold and mildew, not good old Sol!
+The preservative should be applied immediately upon completion of the project or within a month or so if the wood is especially wet.
 Be sure that the preservative you purchase is recommended for use with pressure-treated wood.
 More about this in the next section...

 Can pressure-treated wood be painted or stained?
 Definitely!